Chapter 5 : Fading

 “James lied to me.”
 I said absently, looking up when the bell rang.
 Ana blinked, looking slightly shocked.
 The part of my mind that wasn’t wrapped up in mystery wondered whether she was shocked about his lie, or about me actually responding to a question so quickly without a prompt.

 McGonagall entered the room with our new professor, who was short and sweet looking.
-Maybe she was
+Maybe she was a pushover.

 James and Sirius trooped in just early enough to blur the line between tardiness and timeliness while the bell rang, taking their customary seats in the back of the room by Remus and Peter.